 - absence of menstrual periods and changes in the regularity of menstrual periods

-- difficulty in initiating urination
+- involuntary passing of urine or difficulty in initiating urination

 - unusual hair loss or thinning.